Frobenius method: Example

-Roots separated by an integer
+Exceptional cases: roots separated by an integer

 The previous example involved an indicial polynomial with a repeated root, which gives only one solution to the given differential equation.
 In general, the Frobenius method gives two independent solutions provided that the indicial equation's roots are not separated by an integer (including zero).

 If the root is repeated or the roots differ by an integer, then the second solution can be found using:

 where $y_1(x)$ is the first solution (based on the larger root in the case of unequal roots), $r_2$ is the smaller root, and the constant C and the coefficients $B_k$ are to be determined.
 Once $B_0$ is chosen (for example by setting it to 1) then C and the $B_k$ are determined up to but not including $B_{r_1-r_2}$, which can be set arbitrarily.
 This then determines the rest of the $B_k.$ In some cases the constant C must be zero.

-For example, consider the following differential equation (Kummer's equation with a = 1 and b = 2):
+Example: consider the following differential equation (Kummer's equation with a = 1 and b = 2):

 The roots of the indicial equation are −1 and 0.
 Two independent solutions are $1/z$ and $e^z/z,$ so we see that the logarithm does not appear in any solution.
 The solution $(e^z-1)/z$ has a power series starting with the power zero.
 In a power series starting with $z^{-1}$ the recurrence relation places no restriction on the coefficient for the term $z^0,$ which can be set arbitrarily.
 If it is set to zero then with this differential equation all the other coefficients will be zero and we obtain the solution 1/z.

+Tandem recurrence relations for series coefficients in the exceptional cases

+In cases in which roots of the indicial polynomial differ by an integer (including zero), the coefficients of all series involved in second linearly independent solutions can be calculated straightforwardly from tandem recurrence relations.
+These tandem relations can be constructed by further developing Frobenius' original invention of differentiating with respect to the parameter r, and using this approach to actually calculate the series coefficients in all cases.